Backpacker's Turkey: Jobs Abound

 asked for help.
 The director of the school sent her on her way, but not before mentioning that he, too, was hiring.
 The next day I called British English from a payphone, used Emily’s name to land an interview, and after assuring the director

-that I had a college degree (he never asked to see it, and he never asked if I had TEFL certification, which I didn’t), I was given a job.
-Seven million Turkish lira an hour, which was about $5 U.S.
+that I had a college degree (he never asked to see it, and he never asked if I had TEFL certification, which I didn’t), I was given a job for about $5 U.S.

 Emily, by the way, eventually found the school she was looking for.
 Just like me, she was hired on the spot, on the basis of her native English-speaking status alone.
 (At the time, she didn’t even have a bachelor’s